jupitertechtz/tbfmap/SUPABASE_STORAGE_SETUP.md

 - Check you're in the correct Supabase project
 - Ensure bucket was created successfully

-### "Permission denied" Error
+### "Permission denied" or "new row violates row-level security policy" Error

 **Solution:**
-- If using public buckets: Ensure "Public bucket" is checked
+- If using public buckets: Ensure "Public bucket" is checked when creating the bucket
-- If using private buckets: Configure RLS policies
+- If using private buckets: **You MUST configure RLS policies** - see RLS Policy Setup section above
+- Run the SQL policies from `SUPABASE_STORAGE_RLS_POLICIES.sql` in Supabase SQL Editor
-- Check user authentication status
+- Check user authentication status - user must be logged in
+- Verify policies are active in Storage > Policies section

 ### Files Not Appearing